 A reliability survey by means of questionnaires sent to users and manufacturers in the participating countries via the delegates of the respective administrations was started in January 1981.
 The delegates also collected the completed questionnaires, checked and corrected them where necessary and forwarded them to the Chairman of Interim Working Party 7/5 for further processing.
-The results presented in this Report are based on data received until 10 August 1981.
-Up to this date reports have been received from the following countries: China, Federal Republic of Germany, France, Italy, Japan, Netherlands, Switzerland and the United Kingdom.
+The results presented in this Report are based on data received until October, 1983.
+Up to this date, Reports have been received from the following countries: the People's Republic of China, Federal Republic of Germany, United States of America, France, Italy, Japan, the Netherlands, Sweden, Switzerland and the United Kingdom.
+The total number of units reported on was 4125 which included 1230 caesium clocks, 225 rubidium clocks and 2670 crystal oscillators.